Making a Difference in Real-World Bioethics Dilemmas

 Examples of the kinds of real-life bioethics problems grantees might address include:

-- Dilemmas raised by innovative biomedical research and new communication technologies.
+- Dilemmas raised by innovative biomedical research and by new communication technologies in clinical medicine.

-- Dilemmas from major changes in the delivery of U.S. health care resulting from the Affordable Care and Patient Protection Acts and private initiatives.
+- Dilemmas from major changes in the delivery of U.S. health care resulting from the Affordable Care and Patient Protection Acts, changes in the FDA regulatory process, and private initiatives.

 - Dilemmas that are particularly salient -- and particularly ripe for analysis -- in certain cultural and ethnic communities, although they also involve people across the population.